TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 the income tax rate to 5.95%while increasing the personal exemption to hold down increases for low CAMPAIGN ENDORSERS LIST

-for low and middle income seniors.The CFOC.would support other legislation that would achieve these
+for low and middle income seniors.The CFOC would support other legislation that would achieve these BECOME AN ENDORSER i

 Our plan is to pass major revenue reform